Table of Content

 8. Legislative and Regulatory Context

-Bangalore's legislative and regulatory context vis-a-vis water can be summed up as follows:
+Bengaluru's legislative and regulatory context vis-a-vis water can be summed up as follows:

-- Piped water supply in Bangalore is consumptions metered and is subject to volumetric and increasing block tariff.
+- Piped water supply in Bengaluru is consumptions metered and is subject to volumetric and increasing block tariff.
 The tariff's however are politically determined by the state.
 There is no "regulatory agency" at the state level to ensure science is brought to bear on tariff determination for the cities and towns of the state.
 Further, there is no policy of "entitlement water as a right to life" that could reflect itself in universal coverage mandates or the tariff regimes (and therefore address access to watsan for the poor).

 - The Karnataka Groundwater bill is approved and enacted by the State Cabinet in 2007.
 The bill primarily focuses protecting groundwater for drinking purposes by restricting groundwater development around existing sources of groundwater for drinking.
 This is inadequate and in the current context expected to drive rent seeking behavior.
 The enforcement of the bill is still unclear.
 The KIADB also implements some groundwater regulation – this is primarily be prohibition of groundwater development through borewells in lands developed by KIADB and acquired by private industry/businesses.
 KIADB, in some instances attempts to supply water to such industrial areas typically by developing groundwater if BWSSB supply is unavailable in the region.
 However, industry continues to rely in groundwater in such cases through KIADB supply and/or reliance water tankers whose source is also groundwater.
 BWSSB’s industrial tariffs for water also make it more attractive for industry to buy water from private tankers.